Frequently Asked Questions

 Should the theme relate to my degree programme?

-No, there is no need for the theme to have any direct relationship to the degree you will be studying when you get to LSE.
-LSE100 is founded on interdisciplinarity so whichever theme you choose you will hear from leading LSE academics from across the School, who will explore the theme from the perspective of their discipline.
-You will collaborate with your peers on different degree programmes and bring perspectives from your own discipline as you investigate the questions posed by the theme you select.
+With its interdisciplinary ethos and practice, LSE100 enables students to hear from leading LSE academics from departments across the School, who explore each theme from a diverse range of expertise.
+You will collaborate with your peers on different degree programmes and be able to bring perspectives from your own discipline as you investigate the questions posed by the theme you select.

 Which LSE100 theme should I choose if I am studying a qualitative/quantitative degree?

 You should choose whichever LSE100 theme most interests you.
-All three themes will engage with both qualitative and quantitative data, and will have the same assessments.
+All three themes engage with both qualitative and quantitative data, and have the same assessments.
 LSE academics from across a broad range of academic disciplines contribute to the development of each theme.

 Are the themes capped?